The FBI wanted to unlock the San Bernardino shooter’s iPhone. It turned to a little-known Australian firm.

 “If Apple wants to make their phones more secure against these government-affiliated bug hunters, then they should make their phones more secure,” said Matthew D. Green, a computer scientist at Johns Hopkins University, who has led research that found holes in Apple’s encryption.
 “They shouldn’t be going after people in a courtroom.”

 In December, U.S. District Judge Rodney Smith in Fort Lauderdale, Fla., dismissed Apple’s copyright claims against Corellium.
 He ruled Corellium’s virtual iPhones do not violate Apple’s copyright because they are used to find security vulnerabilities, not compete with Apple sales.
-He deemed “puzzling” Apple’s allegation that Corellium’s products are sold indiscriminately.
+He deemed “puzzling, if not disingenuous” Apple’s allegation that Corellium’s products are sold indiscriminately.

 The legal fight is far from over.
 Apple can appeal Smith’s ruling.
 And Apple has lodged another claim: that Corellium’s tools illegally bypass Apple’s security measures.
 That trial, which will be closely watched by security researchers, is set for the summer.